MadLadSquad/MadLadSquadSite/monthly-newsletter/2026/June.md

 Our goal for the end of the month is to publish a new maintenance release with these patches.

+# pkggen
+Development of pkggen is restarting, we don't have a concrete plan for June, but by the end of the month we plan to have at least one working packaging backend.

 # Multilingual
 ## Youyin 1.0
 Work on the modernisation of Youyin has finally started and it includes: